 So when Runika picks the pockets of the Archmaster Luniorn the Green, headmaster of his own runecasting academy for misfit wizard apprentices, she figures she’s done for.
 But instead, Luniorn offers her a deal: come study at his academy, learn how to properly cast runes, impress him, and graduate.
-That, or be turned over to the mercies of the Baron’s keep guards.
+That, or be turned over to the mercies of the Baroness’s keep guards.

 It isn’t much of a choice really.

-Runika and the Six-sided Spellbooks is a new game by designer Shannon Kelly (creator of Lucidity: Six-sided Nightmares) and Fox Tale Games, coming to Kickstarter on October 30th, 2018.
+Runika and the Six-sided Spellbooks is a new game by designer Shannon Kelly (creator of Lucidity: Six-sided Nightmares) and Fox Tale Games, coming to Kickstarter on April 30th, 2019.

-In Runika, 1 to 4 players take on the roles of students at the Archmaster Luniorn’s academy for wizard apprentices.
+In Runika, 2 to 4 players take on the roles of students at the Archmaster Luniorn’s academy for wizard apprentices.
 Through one mishap or another, these apprentices have landed under his charge, and he is going to teach them runecasting … even if it kills them.

 How do you play?

-A game of Runika and the Six-sided Spellbooks is played over a series of rounds, until one player has 20 prestige points.
+A game of Runika and the Six-sided Spellbooks is played over a series of rounds, until one player has 20 points.
 In each round, players will draft customised dice, roll them, and place them in specific runic patterns to cast spells and impress their professors.
 A single game should take between 60 to 90 minutes.

 On each player’s turn, they will take the dice they have stored and push them, one at a time, onto their 4×4 spell grid.
-This grid is where all of the action happens in Runika.
+This grid is where all the action happens in Runika.
 Your stored dice are pushed onto the grid from the side matching their colour, as determined by your elemental disk.

-Pushing Dice Around
+Moving Dice Around

 Later you will get to meet the professors, who offer special powers that will aid you in placing your dice in the right positions.